jingli18/API-practice/README.md

 1.Download all repository.<br>
 2.Make sure you have all the tools listed in "What you need"<br>
 3.Just run the Miniproject1.py!<br>
 4.The final videw will be in the "tagimg" folder!
+# **Database Part：**
+MonglDB: Mongldb.py
+MySQL: Mysql_M1.py